MAXPRO, a Detroit-based fitness company, revolutionized anywhere workouts with its portable machine offering up to 300 lbs of resistance.

 In the below image you can see the state of the app BEFORE I joined the project as a UX/UI Designer.

-As a startup and it's agile development a had limited time to start delivering designs, my research was limited to online research and customer service team information from users, such as comments, complains, suggestions, questions, and more.
+As a startup and it's agile development I had limited time to start delivering designs, my research was limited to online research and customer service team information from users, such as comments, complains, suggestions, questions, and more.

 • Exercise easily